Manjunath1607/cdd-process-adherence-greenbelt/README.md

 ## ✍️ Attribution

 ** K.S.
-Manjunath created this project** as part of his Six Sigma Black Belt learning journey.
+Manjunath created this project** as part of his Six Sigma Green Belt learning journey.
 All content, analysis, and structure reflect original work using simulated data.
-Feel free to learn from it, but please give credit if you reuse it.
+You can learn from it, but please give credit if you use it.
 Plagiarism or unauthorized replication is discouraged and may result in takedown reporting.